NIXANDASS/BLENDED_LEARNING-Implementation-of-PCA-for-Dimensionality-Reduction-on-Energy-Data/README.md

 ```
 /*
 Program to implement Principal Component Analysis (PCA) for dimensionality reduction on the energy data.
-Developed by: Mena Rossini R
+Developed by: Nixan Dass A
 RegisterNumber: 212222040109